carlosperate/docker-microbit-toolchain/README.md

 You can find more info about the image here: https://github.com/users/carlosperate/packages/container/package/microbit-toolchain

-To use this image in your project you can run a container from this image following this format:
+To use a Docker image to build your project you can create and run a Docker container from an image following this format:

 ```
 docker run -v $(pwd):/home --rm <image_name>:<image_version> <build_command>